 BEST PILL BUG SPRAY ^

-Next, spray the foundation and ground areas with DFENSE.
-This concentrate is unique in that it will stay on the surface of any porous substrate like cement and wood much longer compared to emulsifiable concentrates.
-Mix .5 oz per gallon of water and apply monthly where pill bugs are active.
+Next, spray the foundation and ground areas with MAXXTHOR EC.
+This concentrate is unique in that it will quickly kill and penetrate all cracks and gaps where pill bugs like to nest and hide.
+Mix .5 oz per gallon of water and plan on spraying 2-3 gallons around the homes on the foundation where pill bugs are active.
 Once the problem is gone, treat every 3 months to insure they don’t return.

-Use a good PUMP SPRAYER to apply the D-fense.
+Use a good PUMP SPRAYER to apply the Maxxthor.

 HOW TO TREAT PILL BUGS IN THE HOME ^

 If you have pill bugs in the home, garage or basement, inside treatments will be necessary.
-Use D-Fense on baseboards in rooms where activity is seen.
-This is likely to be in garages, crawl spaces and around doors.
+We have two options for use inside.

-Dforce will kill pill bugs quickly since it’s both a contact killer and a flushing agent, it will chase them out of hidden spaces.
+FS MP will kill pill bugs quickly since it’s both a contact killer and a flushing agent, it will chase them out of hidden spaces.
+And its naturally repellent meaning it will keep them from returning to these same areas.

 Pillbugs can become a problem in and around the home.
 Though they don’t cause damage, they can be a pest.
-Use Talstar Granules and D-Fense outside the home to kill off local infestations.
-Eliminate moisture for long term control.
-Treat cracks and crevices inside with Dforce Aerosol to quickly control any which are nesting in the home.
+Use Maxxthor Granules and Maxxthor spray around the homes exterior outside to control them before they get inside.

 CONTACT US ^